 The Efficacy of Energy Efficiency: Home Insulation and Residential Gas Use – Linde Kattenberg (UM-SBE), Piet Eichholtz (UM-SBE) and Nils Kok (UM-SBE).
 Improving the energy efficiency of the building stock is of significant importance in decreasing household energy consumption.
 One way to improve the energy efficiency of a home is through insulation measures.
 Using unique, hand-collected data on insulation measures, this study examines the effect of wall and basement insulation on gas consumption in a large sample of (rental and owner-occupied) residential homes.
 We test for heterogeneous effects across types of homes, and across household characteristics.
 Furthermore, we investigate long-run gas consumption after the energy efficiency improvements, to address potential concerns of a rebound effect.
 Insights from this study contribute to better estimates on the returns to home insulation.
 These results can inform homeowners and housing corporations in their home retrofitting decision, reducing their investment uncertainty.
 The results can also inform policymakers on the efficacy of energy efficiency in the housing market, which represents an important pillar in reducing national carbon emissions.

 Less for more?
 Family size, child allowances, and child outcomes: Evidence from a Dutch reform – Gabriele Mari (EUR-ESSB).
 Worldwide, families with young children receive cash transfers from the state in the form of child allowances.
 Falling more often below poverty lines, children in larger families arguably have more to benefit from these transfers.
 In the Netherlands, payments used to go up with the number of children, but a flat, per-child payment came into force in 1995.
 While most previous studies have focused on short-term changes to family income and with no distinctions by family size, this policy was the source of long-lasting variation in family income, especially in large families.
-I thus study whether and how children in larger families were affected by the 1995 reform, examining child outcomes from early childhood to early adulthood, and across the socioeconomic spectrum.
-As many countries, from the US to Italy, are currently introducing or expanding child allowances, the study can provide timely policy recommendations.
+I thus study whether and how children in larger families were affected by the 1995 reform, examining long-run child outcomes up to early adulthood, across the socioeconomic spectrum.
+As many countries, from the US to Italy, have recently introduced, expanded, or cut their child allowance programs, the study can provide timely policy recommendations.

 Using big data to give children a promising start in life – Bastian Ravesteijn (EUR-ESE) and Coen van de Kraats (VU-SBE).
 One in seven children in the Netherlands is deprived of a healthy life start in life.
 Routinely collected data on individual’s health and socio-economic factors offer exceptional opportunities to support professionals in prevention and health care, in particular those who work in midwifery, gynaecology and preventive youth health care (Jeugdgezondheidszorg).
 The aim of this project is to personalize prevention and care from the moment a child is conceived throughout childhood.
 We will bring novel PYHC data into the Statistics Netherlands (CBS) secure microdata environment and work together with our PYHC partners to assess and improve the quality of these data.
 Next, we will document how, when, and where the “childhood opportunity gap” opens up in the Netherlands.
 Finally, we will use information that is available during gestation or in early childhood to predict later childhood outcomes, in order to better target existing preventive actions to children and (future) parents.